Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure

-For inelastic scattering, the MRTA does not hold \cite{Ponce_2020,Ganose_2021}, and scattering rates were computed using the self-energy relaxation time approximation (SERTA) \cite{Ponce_2020,Ganose_2021}, i.e., the integral is performed without the factor.
+weights the relative importance of forward- and back-scattering on transport properties.
+For inelastic scattering, the MRTA does not hold \cite{Ponce_2020,Ganose_2021}, and for such scattering, rates were computed using the self-energy relaxation time approximation (SERTA) \cite{Ponce_2020,Ganose_2021}, i.e., the MRTA geometric factor is set to unity.
 For polar-optical phonons, transition rates are given by

-where $n_\mathbf{q}$ and $\omega_\mathbf{q}$ are the Bose-Einstein occupancy and frequency of the optical phonon with wave vector $\mathbf{q}$, respectively.
+where $n^{\mathrm{BE}}_\mathbf{q}$ and $\omega_\mathbf{q}$ are the Bose-Einstein occupancy and frequency of the optical phonon with wave vector $\mathbf{q}$, respectively.
 The corresponding relaxation rates are given by

 Within \textsc{AMSET} \cite{Ganose_2021}, which was used in this study, the coupling terms involved in the scattering mechanisms are approximated as a product of a perturbing potential and the wavefunction overlap between the initial and final state,